SebastianSimon/firefox-omni-tweaks/README.md

 ### Running the script

 5. Execute the script by clicking it in the file manager, or from terminal (e.g. `./Firefox\ Selection\ Fix.sh`).
-6. The script should find out your Firefox install path automatically.
+6. The script should find your Firefox install path automatically.
    If not, edit it and put the correct path where it says `Fallback path`; the correct path contains a `browser` directory with an `omni.ja` in it.
+7. The script checks if you have write access to your Firefox install path and to `/tmp`.
+   If not, you’ll be asked to enter your root password.
+   You can also run the script as `sudo` instead.
-7. If you’re running the script the first time after boot, a temporary backup of the internal application resources (`browser/omni.ja`) of your Firefox installation is created (located in `/tmp`).
+8. If you’re running the script the first time after boot, a temporary backup of the internal application resources (`browser/omni.ja`) of your Firefox installation is created (located in `/tmp`).
    If you run the script again, you’ll be asked if the backup should be created (and overwrite the old one); press <kbd>y</kbd> and <kbd>Enter</kbd> if you’re sure that your current Firefox installation is working properly.
-8. After a few seconds, you should be able to launch Firefox normally.
+9. After a few seconds, you should be able to launch Firefox normally.
    Don’t worry about the `unzip` error messages.
    If everything went well, you should now be able to launch a fixed Firefox with an improved URL bar selection behavior (and search bar, too)!
    Press <kbd>Enter</kbd> to exit.
-9. However, if Firefox won’t run properly, close Firefox, and restore the backup by typing <kbd>r</kbd> and <kbd>Enter</kbd>.
+10. However, if Firefox won’t run properly, close Firefox, and restore the backup by typing <kbd>r</kbd> and <kbd>Enter</kbd>.
     The backup will be restored and the script will exit.
     Start Firefox again to go back to normal.

 Let me now if something went wrong, by creating a new issue.
 Provide details about terminal output, your system setup, and your software versions.

-### Setting the privilege level

-When at step 5, if you run into “permission denied” errors (or similar) during script execution, run the script as root or edit the script and uncomment the `root_required=true` line.
-You’ll be asked to enter your root password before or during the script.
-Then the script continues to step 6.

 ### Restoring the backup